February 12, 2020

 October 30, 2015

-The World Health Organization (WHO) recently released a report providing the most compelling evidence to date linking processed and red meat to cancer, particularly colon cancer.
+A report from the World Health Organization (WHO) provided the most compelling evidence yet linking processed and red meat to cancer, particularly colon cancer.
 Does this mean you have to give up your morning bacon?

 The Latest Research

 The International Agency for Research on Cancer, the cancer arm of WHO, reviewed more than 800 studies from around the world, spanning different races and diets, and now classifies processed meat as a definite carcinogen, and red meat as a probable cancer-causing substance.

 What is Considered Processed Meat and Red Meat?